dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 [w3schools](www.w3schools.com/) - they are the best at teaching how to code.

 I think Github pages is faster than any other conventional web hosting method.
-Github cannot execute files in the server.
+But Github cannot execute files in the server.
 So php files will not run in Github.
 If you are looking for inserting a contact form in Github pages, you may have to struggle a little bit.
-I have a solutio for [creating working forms](https://www.youtube.com/watch?v=IP6HsgwQkvs).
+I have a solutioल for [creating working forms](https://www.youtube.com/watch?v=IP6HsgwQkvs).

-Only after making hundreds of mistakes, one can learn the best way to code a website.
+Only after making hundreds of mistakes, one can learn the best way to code.
+I suggest you the same, make mistakes, correct it, learn while doing so.

 Jekyll is another boon to web designers to host their blogs or single page websites.
 I have created many blogs on jekyll.
 It almost will never break.
 Uptime of the websites depends on Github.
 As an established company, Github is always up and running.
 I have not faced any major issues with them.
 I think years ago my blog was down for few seconds.